iammateus/iammateus/README.md

 I'm a Full Stack Developer.
 I have a passion for problem-solving, and the creation of well-optimized solutions.

-Here on Github, you will find some projects of mine.
+Here on Github, you can find some projects of mine.

 Let's make something special!